 Find a Place on Campus to Call Home

 Gas prices are rising and commuting back and forth to campus is not very affordable anymore.
 If you want to attend a nighttime activity, lecture, or social event, you may struggle with what to do in between when classes end and your even begins.
 The best thing you can do for yourself is to find a home base to go to while you wait.
-Whether it’s getting work done at the library, working out at the gym, meeting up with friends who live on campus, lounging in Bartels, or finding an open table at the First-Year Success Center, having a home away from home will help keep you connected on campus.
+Whether it’s getting work done at the library, working out at the gym, meeting up with friends who live on campus, lounging in Bartels, or finding an open table in the Center for Student Success, having a home away from home will help keep you connected on campus.

 Making connections is a challenge for commuters.
 It takes longer to see the same faces.
 Get involved!
 The more you get involved, the greater the chance you have to interact with other students.
 Attend activities and join clubs and organizations.
 The more time you spend on campus participating in events and activities, the more likely you are to make some friends along the way.

-Stop by the FYSC to meet your Success Coach and other commuters who use the space in between their classes.
+Stop by the CSS to meet your Success Advisor and other commuters who use the space in between their classes.
 We enjoy having visitors and love to see our space full of students working and socializing.

 Many commuters have a part-time job off campus that is taking up too much of their time.
 While financial need may keep you from eliminating your job, cut down on the hours before it affects your GPA and your college life experience.
 As a full-time student, you should work 20 hours or less a week!